EarthObservationSimulator/orbitpy/orbitpy/docs/examples.rst

 *********

 The :code:`run_mission.py` script can be invoked to execute missions as defined in a customizable JSON configuration file.
-Description of the scipt is given below, followed by description of the example scenarios present in the directory :code:`orbitpy/examples/`.
+Description of the script is given below, followed by description of the example scenarios present in the directory :code:`orbitpy/examples/`.

 .. automodule:: run_mission